vikaskhullar/Knowledge-Distillation-for-Skin-Cancer-Detection/README.md

 4. Statistical Metrics: Calculate precision, recall, F1-score for each class

 Note: The evaluation method systematically compares multiple CNN architectures using consistent training parameters and assessment metrics.
+ 8.3 Computing Infrastructure
+The specifications of the computing infrastructure used in this study are as follows:
+•	CPU – Intel I7
+•	RAM – 32 GB
+•	Graphics card – NVIDIA 4050 RTX 8GB VRAM
+•	OS – Ubuntu Linux 24.04.4 LTS (Noble Numbat)

  9. Assessment Metrics
  Primary Metrics